yuiant/sheet2opml/README.md

 # sheet2opml
-transform a csv file from a google sheet which has a  nesting structure  into a opml file
+transform a csv file with a  nesting structure  into a opml file, for mubu import

 ## dependency:
 - pandas